Home PageBlog › Service Dog Training Guide – The Basics

 First, you should assess whether your dog is fit for the position.
 Secondly, it’s important to establish a sequence for training.
 Less complex tasks and commands should be taught first.

-This means the fundamentals include standard Service Dog commands such as “come“,“sit“,“stay“,“lie down“ and “heel“.
+This means the fundamentals include standard Service Dog commands such as “come“, “sit“, “stay“, “lie down“ and “heel“.
 Then, you should test the dog’s obedience in different environments and ensure that he follows commands no matter where you are and what’s going on around you.
 Finally, you can start teaching the dog specific tasks you want him to perform.

 Arm yourself with lots of patience if you decide to go down this path rather than getting a trained service dog.
 If you get stuck, ask a professional trainer for help.

-If your dog behaves well, is eager to please and intelligent, he’s a good candidate for service dog training.
+If your dog behaves well, is eager to please, and is intelligent, he’s a good candidate for service dog training.
 Focusing on their handler at all times and performing disability-related tasks is not all service dogs do.
 Other than these, they need to perform a number of other tasks on command.
-In order for the dog to pass a test, he must respond to handler’s first command 90% of the time, regardless of the environment.
+In order for the dog to pass a test, he must respond to the handler’s first command 90% of the time, regardless of the environment.

 Service Dog in training